treeverse/lakeFS/docs/setup/import-mvcc.md

 - The inventory should be in Parquet or ORC format.
 - The inventory must contain (at least) the size, last-modified-at, and e-tag columns.
 - The S3 credentials you provided to lakeFS should have GetObject permissions on the source bucket and on the bucket where the inventory is stored.
-- If you want to use the tool for [gradual import](#gradual-import), you should not delete the data for the most recently imported inventory, until a more recent inventory is successfully imported.
+- If you want to use the tool for [gradual import](#gradual-import){: .button-clickable}, you should not delete the data for the most recently imported inventory, until a more recent inventory is successfully imported.

 ### Using the import tool